JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Conclusions

 \section{Conclusions}

 We presented JWST's NIRCam and MIRI first view of the most vigorously star forming cloud in the CMZ, Sagittarius B2. \begin{itemize} \item The constructed SEDs of UC\hii regions show significant deficit at 12.8\microns.
-The broadening of the 10\microns silicate absorption feature in a dense environment as well as a strong water libration feature are the likely causes. \item MIRI revealed infrared radiation escaping the dense protocluster Sgr B2 N following the path of a large-scale outflow.
+The \rr{strong \water ice libration and} broadening of the 10\microns silicate absorption feature in a dense environment as well as a strong water libration feature are the likely causes. \item MIRI revealed infrared radiation escaping the dense protocluster Sgr B2 N following the path of a large-scale outflow.
 The presence of extended 25\microns emission suggests that infrared photons do not get trapped within dense clusters. \item Despite extensive radio regime studies of the region, we detect over a dozen new \hii region candidates in the cloud.
-The high sensitivity of our observations allowed for detection of diffuse \hii regions. \item ALMA-detected YSOs are too deeply embedded to be detected with JWST.
+The high sensitivity of \rr{\bra recombination line} observations allowed for detection of diffuse \hii regions. \item ALMA-detected YSOs are too deeply embedded to be detected with JWST.
 However, JWST appears to detect hot dust around the outflow cavities.

 \item The cloud shows very structured morphology.
-The earliest stages of star formation are present in the western side of the cloud as seen with ALMA, while JWST detects recent star formation in the eastern, less dense part of the cloud.
-The Sgr B2 DS region is being backlit by extended recombination line emission showing the sharp cloud edge on one side.
-G0.6-0.0, which is an\hii region thought to be associated with the Sgr B1 cloud, appears to be in front of Sgr B2 DS.
-This is contrary to the typical view of the relative location of the two clouds. \end{itemize}
+The earliest stages of star formation are present in the western side of the cloud as seen with ALMA, while JWST detects recent star formation in the eastern, less dense part of the cloud. \rr{The extended recombination line emission highlights the sharp eastern edge of the cloud.} \rr{G0.6-0.0, which is an \hii region thought to be associated with the Sgr B complex, appears to be in front of Sgr B2 DS.
+This is contrary to some models that place G0.6-0.0 close to Sgr B1 in the back side of the CMZ's orbit.} \end{itemize}

 \begin{contribution}